 A system diagram comprises various components representing different parts of a system, allowing you to see a simplified view of a system.
 These components include:

-• The system boundary: this is usually a rectangle that separates the use cases that are internal from the ones that are external.
+- The system boundary: this is usually a rectangle that separates the use cases that are internal from the external ones.

-• Information sources: provides the data, information, or materials that are required by the system.
+- Information sources: provide the data, information, or materials that are required by the system.

 The system diagram can show the flow of data, information, or materials through these components.
 Understanding the components and their relationships makes it possible to identify potential system weaknesses and make corrections to improve efficiency.
 You can also use the system diagram to identify areas where additional resources or components may be needed.